 Immediately make the NDIA responsible for authorising the use of aged care for all people under the age of 65.

-Solution 5: Revise targets in the Young People in Residential Aged Care Action Plan
+Solution 5: Resource the implementation of the Young People in Residential Aged Care Action Plan

 We welcome the government move in late 2019 to revise the targets in its Young People in Residential Aged Care Action Plan to: